Mikem3catsus/MicrobitStatusIndicator/README.md

 # MicrobitStatusIndicator
-Code to use one (or more) Micro:Bit controllers to provide a visual indicator of your "free/busy" status.
+Use one or more Micro:Bit controllers (<https://microbit.org/>) to provide a visual indicator of your "free/busy" status.

 Code is currently a "rough draft", but functional enough for basic use.